 The notion of accomplishing more learning by hurrying is incorrect.
 By hurrying, we don’t give our brain enough time to absorb and retain the information.
 You will see better results by slowing down, and spending focused and quality time on the subject.

-I find that the former approach is easier – where you start understanding what each of the Knowledge Areas stand for, how each Process Groups are connected, and the mapping of 47 processes across these Knowledge Areas and Process Groups.
+I find that the former approach is easier – where you start understanding what each of the Knowledge Areas stand for, how each Process Groups are connected, and the mapping of the PMBOK processes across these Knowledge Areas and Process Groups.